 For approximately 12 miles of the corridor south of 47th Avenue in Oakland, the Project is shared by Union Pacific Railroad (UPRR) Oakland Subdivision, an active freight rail line.
 The environmental clearance approach for the Project incorporates the phased implementation of the Project corridor on a segment-by-segment basis to allow design, and eventual project construction, to proceed once constraints, such as right-of-way availability, jurisdictional readiness, and funding are resolved.
 The environmental document addresses both options shown below.

-The Project is currently in the environmental phase and seeks to obtain a CEQA Initial Study/Mitigated Negative Declaration (IS/MND) and a NEPA Categorical Exclusion (CE) determination, before the ATP grant expires on June 30, 2018.
+The Project is currently in the environmental phase and seeks to obtain a CEQA IS/MND and a NEPA Categorical Exclusion (CE) determination by Summer 2018.

 Cost and Funding